praxis-live/support/docs/coding-annotations.md

 ```

 Mark a field as a property.
 A control will be added to the component, and (by default)
 an input port.
-The value specifies the index of the property relative to other properties -
+The optional weight value controls the position of the property relative
-all properties must have a unique index.
+to other properties.

 Supported on core fields of type `Property`, `boolean`, `double`, `int`, `String`,
 all `Value` types and `Optional` of all value types.